These questions and answers will help you with your application and you should read them all carefully.

 What happens to my application?

 The Manager will phone to arrange a telephone discussion or a visit.
 The application may be turned down at this stage by the Manager.
 Otherwise, the application will go to a Trustees’ meeting.
 You will be informed of the decision of the Trustees within 3 weeks of the meeting, by e-mail.
 If you are successful, you will be expected to make a report approximately 9 months after the award, on the grant report form which will be sent to you by automatic email near the time.
-The grant report form is pre-populated with the SMART outcomes you agreed with the assessor.
+The grant report form is pre-populated with the SMART outcomes you agreed with the Manager.

 All organisations receiving a grant of more than 1 year will be visited at least once in the course of the grant.
 Subsequent years of a multi-year grant will depend on a satisfactory report being received by the Trust.